UWPFIF(UW)

 int UWPFexErrors ( char func, float *meanres, float

-*stdrm, float *sswres, int *ndfr,
+*stdr0, float *stdrm, float *sswres, int *ndfr,

 char *fixflgs, float *sterrx, float *sterry, float